|

 has ended up where it should not be.
 The endometrial cells (uterine inner lining) end up in the abdominal cavity next to the intestines, fallopian

 tubes, or on the ovary, and cycle through a menstrual period there causing endometriosis.
+What is it about pregnancy that cures endometriosis?
+There are three types of estrogen that the body produces: estradiol, estrone, and estriol.

 Estradiol produced during a normal menstrual cycle goes into the cell receptor and stimulates the cell receptor strongly stimulating endometriosis to grow.
 However, estrone and